 72. Glide down the slopes of London at the capital’s largest indoor ski centre, Chel-Ski.

-73. Take a dance class at Pineapple Dance Studios, where classes vary from popping and Michael Jackson-style dance to classical ballet and pole dancing.
+73. Take a dance class at Pineapple Dance Studios, where classes vary from tap and ballet to urban and contemporary styles.

 74. Go bowling in style at the plush All Star Lanes, which also offers great cocktails and American fare.

 75. Go stargazing at the Royal Observatory Greenwich’s Evening with the Stars, where you can enjoy a planetarium show, meet astronomers and a chance to look through an 18-tonne Victorian telescope.

 76. Attend a late-night debate at the Houses of Parliament.

 77. Get creative every Friday night at the National Portrait Gallery’s drop-in drawing class.

 78. Learn something new at Drink, Shop & Do, where you can craft everything from silver jewellery to tote bags.

 Creative things to do at night in London

 79. Experience “hairclubbing” at Blade Soho, where you can sip cocktails while getting your hair cut or treated.